Return to Home Page

 BEGINNERS

-If you want an easy all round blade to learn on, I suggest a 60cm Austrian grass blade.
+If you want an easy all round blade to learn to mow grass with on, I suggest a 60cm Austrian grass blade.
 If you graduate to a longer blade, this one will still be useful for confined areas, bumpy land, tougher vegetation etc.

 DETAILED DESCRIPTION OF BLADES

-These are a standard pattern of grass blade used throughout Austria and neighbouring countries.
+These are a standard pattern of general purpose grass blade used throughout Austria and neighbouring countries.
 Besides grass, they will also cut bracken, nettles, one-year old brambles, and most other annual growth before it has gone to seed.
 They are 50 millimetres wide and like all the blades I sell, are hand-forged.
-The following blade lengths are normally in stock: 60cm, 75cm (60 cm pictured)
+The tip is quite elevated and so the blade is good for bumpy ground, for banks, and for lending to volunteers and novices, but is not as good as the Profisense for lawns and fine mowing.
+The following blade lengths are normally in stock: 60cm, (60 cm pictured), 75cm, 95cm.

 Ditch Blade: for weed clearance.